-Mary Stancavage has practiced meditation, yoga, and cultivated a spiritual practice for over 25 years.
+Mary Stancavage has practiced meditation, yoga, and cultivated a spiritual practice for over 30 years.
 She began studying with Noah Levine in 2005, and in 2009 completed his first teacher training program.
 She currently serves as Director of Against the Stream Buddhist Meditation Society.
+In January 2016 she became Executive Director of the Mind Body Awareness Project.
 She has taught meditation at recovery centers in Los Angeles, has co-facilitated Year-to-Live groups since 2008, and has a weekly class at ATS.
 She completed the Buddhist Chaplaincy Program at the Sati Center and served as volunteer chaplain at Hollywood Presbyterian Medical Center.
-Mary sits on the board of the Buddhist Insight Network, and the Buddhist Recovery Network.
+Mary sits on the board of the Buddhist Insight Network.
 In addition, Mary has a Masters from UCLA, and worked as an archaeologist in the Middle East.

 George Haas began his path with a period of light-weight spiritual seeking (and heavy-duty drug and alcohol use).
 In 1978, he began a serious exploration of the 11th step of the 12-Step tradition, working primarily with concentration to reduce the anxiety of living sober.
 In an effort to make sense out of, and live with, the mounting AIDS deaths of the 1980s, Mr. Haas began walking the Red Road (traditional Native American spiritual practices) and reading Buddhist texts.
 Moving to Los Angeles from Manhattan in 1992 to work in the film and photography trades, George began sitting Vipassana at Ordinary Dharma in Venice, and reading extensively.
 In 1998, he began study with his current teacher, Shinzen Young, and Vipassana Support International, where he is now a senior facilitator.
 George teaches regularly at ATS.
 He offers a guided-meditation via conference call Monday through Saturday mornings, 7:30-7:55am, and teaches privately via Skype, phone, email, text & IM, which Los Angeles Magazine included on its Best of LA 2011 list as “Best Online Buddhist Meditation.”
 For more information check out his website: http://mettagroup.org or call him at 213-820-7800.